What Is Sourcing in Business? Expert Guide + Real Examples

 Sourcing is the process of finding and selecting suppliers to provide the products or services your business needs.
 It is a key part of your procurement strategy and plays a major role in building a strong supply chain.
-In simple terms, sourcing helps you find the best materials, parts, and products—from raw material to the final product—at competitive prices and high quality.
+In simple terms, sourcing helps you find the best materials, parts, and products - from raw material to final product, at competitive prices, and high quality.

-In this guide, we explain what sourcing is, share real-world sourcing examples in business, and show you how to use smart sourcing strategies.
-We also discuss the roles of sourcing agents, sourcing managers, and sourcing specialists.
-Finally, we introduce Sourcy, your one-stop shop platform that helps you source products, discover trends, and connect with top contract manufacturers.
+In this expert guide, we explain what sourcing is, share real-world sourcing examples in business, and show you how to use smart sourcing strategies.
+We also explore the roles of sourcing agents, managers, and specialists.
+Finally, we introduce Sourcy, your intelligent AI sourcing platform to source products, discover trends, and connect with top contract manufacturers.

 What Is Sourcing and Why It Matters

-Supplier Evaluation: Finding manageable suppliers who meet your quality assurance standards.
+Supplier Evaluation – Finding suppliers who meet your quality standards.

-Quality Control: Ensuring the raw material and final product meet strict quality standards.
+Quality Control – Ensuring raw materials and final goods meet required standards.

 Types of Sourcing in Procurement